 Scottish music is a huge part of Scottish culture.
 Spend any length of time here, a toe-tapping tune, a jovial dance and a hearty sing-a-long is almost a guarantee, and it's rarely a quiet affair.

 Traditional Scottish music still reverberates around the country.
 You'll hear street pipers blast the pipes, energetic fiddle sessions and the gentle melodies of folk songs echoing from inside pubs.
 So, what happens when you mix our traditional music with a spot of dancing?
 A proper Scottish night out!

 Of course, we love the pipes, but Scottish music comes in several genres and it has played an important part in social and cultural life for generations of Scots.
-Folk music evenings and jamming sessions still take place in many pubs around Scotland, where you can often turn up with your instrument of choice and just join in!
+Folk music evenings and traditional music sessions still take place in many pubs around Scotland, where you can often turn up with your instrument of choice and just join in!
 And of course, there are pleny of trad music festivals and gigs held the length and breadth of the country year round, or maybe you'd prefer to get your toes tapping at a summer music festival.

 You’re also likely to hear traditional music played in the streets in many of Scotland’s cities, with buskers entertaining the crowds at all times of the year with stirring renditional of beautiful Scottish folk songs and classical fiddle tunes.

 You might hear instruments such as: